Hardeep Pandhal

-Hardeep Pandhal (born 1985) is a visual artist based in Glasgow, Scotland.
-His art, film, animation and sculptural works have been exhibited in the UK and internationally.
-He was selected for Bloomberg New Contemporaries in 2013 and Collective Gallery’s Satellites Programme in 2015.
+Hardeep Pandhal is a British visual artist.
+His drawings, videos and installations have been exhibited in the UK and internationally.

 Exhibitions, awards and projects

-Pandhal has exhibited in the UK and internationally.

 Recent solo exhibitions include Ensorcelled English, Goldsmiths CCA, 2020; Confessions of a Thug: Pakiveli, Tramway, Glasgow, 2018; Paranoid Picnic: The Phantom BAME, New Art Exchange and Primary, Nottingham, 2018; Liar Hydrant at Cubitt, London in 2018; Konfessions of a Klabautermann at Gymnasium Gallery, Berwick, commissioned by Berwick Film & Media Art Festival and Berwick Visual Arts in 2017 and Hobson-Jobsonat Collective, Edinburgh in 2015.